96boards/documentation/ConsumerEdition/Bubblegum-96/Installation/LinuxFastboot.md

 ##Linux Host

-This section show how to install a new operating system to your DragonBoard™ 410c using the fastboot method on a Linux host computer.
+This section show how to install a new operating system to your Bubblegum-96 using the fastboot method on a Linux host computer.

 ***